Sylius/Sylius-Standard/README.md

 Contributing
 ------------

-Would like to help us and build the most developer-friendly eCommerce platform?
+Would like to help us and build the most developer-friendly eCommerce framework?
 Start from reading our [Contribution Guide](https://docs.sylius.com/en/latest/contributing/)!

 Stay Updated
 ------------